JianhuanZhuo/Tiger-Code-and-Dataset-for-CIKM2022/README.md

+# How to run?
+- git clone this rep
+- install dependencies specified in `requirements.txt`
+- just run `python run.py`, which will download datasets automatically.

-This github repo is temporally closed for patent application.
-If you need it, please feel free to contact email jianxun.lian@outlook.com or me@zhuojianhuan.cn for the source code.
+If you encounter any problems, please feel free to let us know!